 The webdriver can wait for a page to load by default via .get() method.

-As you may be looking for some specific element as @user227215 said, you should use WebDriverWait to wait for an element located in your page:
+As you may be looking for some specific element, you should use WebDriverWait to wait for an element located on your page:

 from selenium import webdriver

 I have used it for checking alerts.
 You can use any other type methods to find the locator.

 I ought to mention that the webdriver can wait for a page to load by default.
 It doesn't wait for loading inside frames or for Ajax requests.
 It means that after you use .get('url'), your browser will wait until the page is completely loaded and then go to the next command in the code.
 But when you are posting an ajax request, webdriver does not wait and it's your responsibility to wait an appropriate amount of time for the page or a part of the page to load; therefore there's a module named expected_conditions.

 If you wish to Learn Selenium visit this Selenium Certification by Intellipaat.